Historical V-Dem

 Historical V-Dem has mainly been funded through three larger research grants from the Norwegian (Young Research Talent Grant pnr 240505; PI Carl Henrik Knutsen) and Swedish (grant no 2014-1283; PI Jan Teorell) Research Councils, and Demscore (grant no 2021-00162).

-The Historical V-Dem data collection has been managed from Lund University, the University of Oslo, and Stockholm University, in collaboration with Aarhus University, Boston University, Harvard University, Gothenburg University, and the University of Texas at Austin.
+The Historical V-Dem data collection has been managed from Lund University, the University of Oslo, and Stockholm University, in collaboration with Aarhus University, Boston University, Harvard University, University of Gothenburg, and the University of Texas at Austin.

 Historical Country Experts